Universal Design Principles and Goals

 2d.
 Provide adaptability to the user’s pace.

-Use of the design is easy to understand, regardless of the user’s experience, knowledge, language skills, or current concentration level.
+Principle Three: Simple and Intuitive Use.
+Use of the design is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level.

 Guidelines: